#1 MAKE A LIST.

 In order to live your passion full time, you HAVE to take control of your finances.

-Before the new year, tally up your 2016 expenses.
-Tally up your 2016 sales.
+Before the new year, tally up your expenses from last year.
+Tally up your total sales.
 Did you break-even?
 Did you make a profit?
 Do you need to adjust your prices?
 How much do you need to sell each month to live your passion?
-These are all questions you need to go into 2017 knowing.
+These are all questions you need to go into the new year knowing.

 #3 AUDIT YOUR WEBSITE.